-2022 continues to be brutal to teachers, students, and parents, especially those who need help teaching STEAM in remote learning courses.
+2022 continues to be brutal to teachers, students, and parents, especially those who need help teaching Science, Technology, Engineering, Applied (or Art) and Math (STEAM) in remote learning courses.

 Some may wonder how we can teach STEAM in Remote Learning.